Landry & Kling: Mission of Innocents Nonprofit Organization

+On June 20, 2024, Landry & Kling Global Ship Services received a Global Achievement Award from ISOA (International Stability Operations Association) for their outstanding efforts in support of the people of Ukraine and the establishment of the Mission of Innocents nonprofit organization.

 SustainableShips.com

 Landry & King launched SustainableShips.com and a livestream interview series, "The Future of Cruising" to help planners, group organizers and consumers evaluate who they want to do business with based on each cruise line's sustainability practices, to help suppliers of environmental services access the cruise industry and to support the industry toward a more sustainable future.

 Joyce Landry is a spokesperson for sustainable cruise and shipping initiatives.
 She has been featured on two Seatrade Cruise Virtual panel discussions and moderated the 2021 Seatrade Cruise Global live panel that focused on the cruise industry and sustainability.
 She was also featured on a FOX News segment about the return of ships and sustainable cruising.

 Recognition

 1987: Landry & Kling introduced dockside cruise ship charters for the DECworld '87 tradeshow in Boston to serve as "floating hotels" for more than 25,000 visitors.